weto91/kindle-cover-fixer/README.md

 > We do not have any more Kindle devices to test.
 If you want to participate in the development, contact me at: alruad@gmail.com

+## Next steps
+- Add compatibility to some another Kindle devices
+- Add the functionality to automatically transfer fixed covers to the Kindle device.
+-